-In addition, minors must show the court that they're sufficiently mature to care for themselves.
-This means that the minor can financially support him or herself, provide for his or her own shelter, and make appropriate decisions on his or her own behalf.
+Minors must also show the court that they're sufficiently mature to care for themselves.
+This means that the minor can financially support themselves, provide for their own shelter, and make appropriate decisions on their own behalf.
 Some states require that the minors already support themselves and live totally or partially on their own.

-Most state emancipation statutes exclude state financial support, general assistance or general relief programs, or welfare when determining the minors' ability to support themselves.
+Most state emancipation statutes exclude state financial support, general assistance, general relief programs, or welfare when determining the minors' ability to support themselves.
 Some states also specifically exclude criminal or illegal forms of support.

 Minor's Best Interests

 The court then looks at all the evidence in order to determine whether emancipation is in the minor's best interests.
-This best interests concept is similar to the test applied in child custody cases.
-Since an emancipation order must be in the minor's best interests, if the minor's situation changes, such an order can (in some states) be rescinded by the court and the minor declared to be returned to the parents' care and control.
+The legal concept of a minor's best interests is similar to the test applied in child custody cases, and emancipation orders must be in the minor's best interests.
+In some states and under some circumstances, if the minor's situation changes, such an order can be rescinded by the court and the minor declared to be returned to the parents' care and control.

 The court procedure for the emancipation of minors in Illinois, for example, allows for decrees of "partial" emancipation.
 This means the court clearly states the limits of the particular emancipation, if such an order is in the best interests of the minor.

 States with no statutory provision or procedures for minors to apply for emancipation may still determine or confirm that minors have been emancipated through the common law or case law in that state.
-Minors file a petition with the court and provide the information necessary, such as the following:
+In the absence of such regular channels for emancipation, in such states, minors may still file a petition with the court and provide necessary information.
+Examples of such pieces of information are:

 - Whether the minor is able to support himself or herself financially, either currently or in the future